AliveOrdinary/eldho-portfolio/content/projects/crums.md

 ---
 title: Crums
 slug: crums
-featuredImage: /images/uploads/crums-hero.png
+featuredImage: ""
+featuredVideo: /images/uploads/comp-1.mp4
 shortSummary: Crums is a startup bringing the flavours of South Indian snacks to a new generation.
 But with 14 snack variations, traditional packaging was too costly.
 The challenge?
 Cut costs without sacrificing a fresh, exciting brand presence.
-mainSummary: |
+mainSummary: >
   ## The Challenge

   Crums is a startup bringing the flavours of South Indian snacks to a new generation.
 With 14 different snack variations, traditional packaging options were prohibitively expensive for a new business.
 The challenge was to create a cost-effective packaging solution while maintaining a vibrant, distinctive brand identity.

   ## The Solution

   We developed a unified packaging system using standardized green bags with a yellow label area.
 Each product variation is distinguished through unique label designs, stickers, and color-coded elements that allow for cost-efficient production while creating a strong brand presence.
 The playful typography and vibrant color palette establish a contemporary aesthetic that appeals to a younger audience while honoring traditional flavors.
 year: 2025